 I earned both my Bachelor’s degree (2007) and Master of Arts degree (2009) in Speech-Language Pathology from Central Michigan University.
 I also hold a Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA) and maintain my Alabama license in Speech-Language Pathology.

 Collaboration has always been an important part of my work.
-Over the years, I have had the privilege of working closely with occupational therapists, physical therapists, audiologists, vision specialists, psychologists, special education teachers, and fellow SLPs.
-These partnerships have given me a well-rounded perspective on supporting children and their families.
+Over the years, I have had the privilege of working closely with Occupational Therapists, Physical Therapists, Audiologists, Vision Specialists, Psychologists, Special Education Teachers, and fellow SLPs.
+These partnerships have given me a well-rounded perspective on supporting the whole child and their families.

 What sets my practice apart is my LAMP (Language Acquisition through Motor Planning) Certification through the Center for AAC and Autism.
 Supporting individuals who use AAC (Augmentative and Alternative Communication) is a true passion of mine—I love helping non-speaking children and individuals find their voice and connect meaningfully with the world around them.